-An expired link feels final, but it doesn't have to be.
-WeTransfer Ultimate keeps expired transfers in a recoverable state, so you can restore files from your Transfers panel rather than starting from scratch.
-That recovery window even reaches back to transfers sent before you upgraded.
+An expired link doesn't always mean the files are gone.
+WeTransfer Ultimate keeps expired transfers in a recoverable state, so you can restore access from your Transfers panel or directly from the expired download page — without uploading anything again.

 Get your expired files back